 One of my preferred recommendations for all people living alone is having a digital assistant or a smart speaker.
 A smart speaker allows you to use your voice to summon help.
 With the Google Home or Amazon Echo, you can send a text to a loved one or neighbor or call emergency services easily and quickly.

 I highly recommend putting multiple speakers within range of where you could fall.
-The prices have dropped incredibly, making this an affordable solution.
 Learning how to use these devices is also relatively quick.